 This new market could be a different geographic region, like expanding from the US to Europe.
 Or, it could be a new industry vertical, like taking a software originally built for financial services and adapting it for the healthcare industry.
 This strategy requires careful research and a solid Go-To-Market consulting plan to ensure your product resonates with the new audience's unique needs and buying habits.

-Product Development: Create New Products for Your Customers
+3. Product Development: Build New Solutions for Your Current Audience

 What if your existing customers love you but are asking for more?
 That’s where product development comes in.
 This strategy focuses on creating new products or services to sell to your current market.
 You’re leveraging the trust and relationships you’ve already built to introduce new solutions.